wadmp/wadmp.github.io/src/gen3/explanations/README.md

-A parent company is a root-level company.
-You can create a maximum of three parent companies.
+You can create a maximum of three root companies.
 Parent companies may have many child-companies.
 Child-companies may also have child-companies.
 There are no restrictions on the number of levels of child-companies you can create.

 Example of Company hierarchy: